kylest0kes/avoidance/README.md

 	- Add some flare

 - Create High Score Scene:
+	- Add a text area to record name of player to record for scores
 	- Create list layout for the top 10 scores
 	- Add Main Menu Button to redirect user

 - Create a Main Menu Scene: